 Participants of the bean business platform workshop in Kigali, Rwanda.
 (Credit; Lilies Gachanja)

-by Eileen Nchanji, Eliud Birachi, Mercy Mutua, Leonidas Dusenge Leonidas and Lilies Gachanja
+by Eileen Nchanji, Eliud Birachi, Mercy Mutua, Leonidas Dusenge and Lilies Gachanja

-Pan Africa Bean Research Alliance (PABRA) carried out a bean business platform at the Boursejour Hotel in Kigali, Rwanda.
-This workshop, carried out between 29th November 2017 and 1st December 2017, brought together farmers, private sector, Rwanda Agriculture Board (RAB) and PABRA in an effort to educate the bean platform members on the corridor concept and gender.
+Pan Africa Bean Research Alliance (PABRA) carried out a bean business platform at the Bour Sejour Hotel in Kigali, Rwanda.
+This workshop which took place between 29th November and 1st December 2017, brought together farmers, private sector, Rwanda Agriculture Board (RAB) in an effort to educate the bean platform members on the corridor concept and gender.

 Rwanda has crossed the 80% threshold in closing the gender gap and ranks fourth in the world according to the World Economic Forum (global gender gap report 2016).
-This calculation was based on improvements in economic participation, opportunity, political empowerment and educational attainment.
-Rwanda also has the highest share of female parliamentarians in the world- 64%.
+This calculation was based on improvements in economic participation, opportunity, political empowerment, and educational attainment.
+Rwanda also has the highest share of female parliamentarians in the world at 64%.

 PABRA set out to understand whether these gains in bridging the gender gap have been translated to agriculture.
 Although agricultural and gender policies account for joint land ownership between men and women, and a mandatory 30% women representation in all decision making positions, in reality, women do not get this 30% mandatory representation in decision making.
 This reflects greatly in leadership positions, like the case of the bean business platforms.